cyberbotics/webots-doc/reference/rangefinder.md

 quality) to 100 (best quality).
 Low quality JPEG files will use less disk space.
 For PNG and TIFF images, the `quality` parameter is ignored.

+PNG and JPEG images are saved using an 8-bit RGB (grayscale) encoding.
+TIFF images are saved as 8-bit single-channel images.
+Given this, depth data is always stored in the range `0` to `255`, thus can be extracted for further use by reading the image file.

 The return value of the `wb_range_finder_save_image()` is 0 in case of success.
 It is -1 in case of failure (unable to open the specified file or unrecognized image file extension).